 ResearchWe are interested in understanding how the epigenome is established during human development and stem cell differentiation, and how epigenetic information changes over the life course of an individual.

 Naïve and primed pluripotent stem cells provide very useful models to investigate epigenetic events in human development.
 For example, together with the Reik lab, we have recently profiled DNA methylation changes that occur during naïve cell to primitive germ cell differentiation (von Meyenn et al., Developmental Cell 2016).
-And with colleagues in Paris, we have discovered a human-specific, X-chromosome pre-inactivation state, which is defined by the co-expression of two opposing long, non-coding, RNAs XIST and XACT, and this pattern is tightly linked to pluripotent state in human embryos and stem cell lines (Vallot et al., Cell Stem Cell 2017).
+And with colleagues in Paris, we have discovered a human-specific, X-chromosome pre-inactivation state, which is defined by the co-expression of two opposing long, non-coding, RNAs XIST and XACT, and this pattern is tightly linked to pluripotent state in human embryos and stem cell lines (Vallot et al., Cell Stem Cell 2017) (see image below).
 As XACT exists in humans but not in mice, this works exemplifies that mechanisms of epigenetic regulation can vary substantially between species.

 One topic of interest is to better understand what triggers the epigenome to be remodeled at specific stages of development.
-On these lines, we have recently found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in embryonic stem cells (Novo et al., Genes & Development 2016).
+On these lines, we have recently found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in embryonic stem cells (Novo et al., Genes & Development 2016) (see figure below).
 We are now investigating how changes in heterochromatin organisation might affect centromere function and chromosome stability in pluripotent cells and during cell reprogramming.
 We are also interested in how pluripotency factors might shape DNA looping interactions within the 3D nuclear space.